Excuse me, are you also freaking out over excess hair fall in monsoon?

 Feed your hair the right diet

-Yadav and Kapoor both concur that what we eat reflects in the health of our skin, hair and nails.
-If our diet is poor in essential nutrients or imbalanced, our hair follicle is undernourished and this exacerbates hair loss.
+Yadav and Kapoor both concur that what we eat reflects the health of our skin, hair and nails.
+If our diet is poor in essential nutrients or imbalanced, our hair follicle is undernourished, and this exacerbates hair loss.

 Include natural sources of protein such as soy, egg whites, lean meats, pulses, and sprouts in your daily diet.
 Go for food rich in vitamin B12 and zinc – whole grain cereals, fish, and dairy products.
 Vitamin B12 helps produce red blood cells that carry oxygen and nutrients and oxygen to hair follicles, promoting healthy hair growth, while zinc helps with the growth and repair of hair tissue.

 Foods rich in omega-3 fatty acids, like fish, flaxseeds, avocados, walnuts and almonds, help improve scalp and shaft health.
 Omega-3 helps deal with damaged and brittle hair and also fights dryness of the scalp.
 Sprouts are rich in vitamin E, potassium and iron and effective in bringing the lustre back to the hair in no time at all.